kalliste/seL4-c89/C89-PROJECT.md

         avoid C99 `for`-loop initialisers, and compare like-signed values.
   - [x] Cast the unused parameters in the x86 TLB invalidation wrappers and related boot helpers so the pedantic build stays quiet.
+- [x] Silence the IOAPIC initialisation helpers by avoiding `__func__` and casting their unused parameters so they satisfy pedantic C90.
 - [x] Hoist declarations and add `(void)` casts in the x86 boot-time paging helpers (`map_temp_boot_page`, `create_mapped_it_frame_cap`, and the slot region initialiser) so they satisfy pedantic C90.